This Thanksgiving, display some unusual pumpkin and squash varieties.

 The ones with growths that look like big zits or peanuts?
 I first saw ‘Knuckle Head’, a slightly warty orange pumpkin, last year at a local orchard that also sells pumpkins, gourds and corn shocks.
 Of course, I bought it, along with a half dozen bumpy gourds.

-'Knuckle Head' was the first warty pumpkin I encountered.
-Unfortunately, it's a hybrid, and seeds can't be saved.
+‘Knuckle Head’ was the first warty pumpkin I encountered.

 During my vacation travels last month, I found a pink pumpkin that was wallpapered with huge peanuts!
 Not really.
 The growths or warts strongly resemble the shape and color of peanuts.
 It’s a 220-year-old heirloom, ‘Galeux d’Eysines’ from France.